olcaysah/Motor-Carrier-Management-Information-System/README.md

 ## Database Setup
 I created a local PostgreSQL database in the server for this data set.
 I could also use real-time reading from file using data.table library, but it could take some time to read this data from file in this server.
 This server is a low-cost server for lightweight works.

 So I created a table in the database.
-You can see the SQL file in the repository.
+You can see the SQL file to create db table in the repository.

 ## Shiny Server Setup
 Shiny server installation is straightforward.
 Just follow steps from official RStudio Shiny tutorial: [link](https://rstudio.com/products/shiny/download-server/ubuntu/){:target="_blank"}